-Article 6.
+Article 7.
 Illegal access

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally, the access to the whole or any part of [a computer system] [an information and communications technology device] without right.

-2. A State Party may require that the offence be committed by infringing security measures, with the intent of obtaining [computer data] [digital information] or other dishonest intent or in relation to [a computer system] [an information and communications technology device] that is connected to another [computer system] [information and communications technology device].
+- 1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as a criminal offence under its domestic law, when committed intentionally, the access to the whole or any part of an information and communications technology system without right. [agreed ad referendum] - 2.
+A State Party may require that the offence be committed by infringing security measures, with the intent of obtaining electronic data or other dishonest or criminal intent or in relation to an information and communications technology system that is connected to another information and communications technology system.

-Article 7.
-Illegal interception

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right, the interception, made by technical means, of non-public transmissions of [computer data] [digital information] to, from or within [a computer system] [an information and communications technology device], including electromagnetic emissions from [a computer system] [an information and communications technology device] carrying such [computer data] [digital information].

-2. A State Party may require that the offence be committed with dishonest intent, or in relation to [a computer system] [an information and communications technology device] that is connected to another [computer system] [information and communications technology device].

 Article 8.
-Interference with [computer data] [digital information]
+Illegal interception [agreed ad referendum]

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right, the damaging, deletion, deterioration, alteration or suppression of [computer data] [digital information].

-2. A State Party may require that the conduct described in paragraph 1 result in serious harm.
+- 1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right, the interception, made by technical means, of non-public transmissions of electronic data to, from or within an information and communications technology system, including electromagnetic emissions from an information and communications technology system carrying such electronic data. - 2.
+A State Party may require that the offence be committed with dishonest or criminal intent, or in relation to an information and communications technology system that is connected to another information and communications technology system.

 Article 9.
-Interference with [a computer system] [an information and communications technology device]
+Interference with electronic data

-Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right, the serious hindering of the functioning of [a computer system] [an information and communications technology device] by inputting, transmitting, damaging, deleting, deteriorating, altering or suppressing [computer data] [digital information].
+- 1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right, the damaging, deletion, deterioration, alteration or suppression of electronic data. [agreed in informals] - 2.
+A State Party may require that the conduct described in paragraph 1 of this article result in serious harm. [agreed ad referendum]

 Article 10.
-Misuse of devices
+Interference with an information and communications technology system [agreed ad referendum]

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right:
+Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right, the serious hindering of the functioning of an information and communications technology system by inputting, transmitting, damaging, deleting, deteriorating, altering or suppressing electronic data.

+Article 11.
+Misuse of devices [agreed ad referendum]
-(a) The obtaining, production, sale, procurement for use, import, distribution or otherwise making available of:

-(i) A device, including a programme, designed or adapted primarily for the purpose of committing any of the offences established in accordance with articles 6 to 9 of this Convention; or with the intent that the device, password, access credentials or similar data be used for the purpose of committing any of the offences established in accordance with articles 6 to 9 of this Convention; and
+- 1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right: - (a) The obtaining, production, sale, procurement for use, import, distribution or otherwise making available of: - (i) A device, including a program, designed or adapted primarily for the purpose of committing any of the offences established in accordance with articles 7 to 10 of this Convention; or - (ii) A password, access credentials, electronic signature or similar data by which the whole or any part of an information and communications technology system is capable of being accessed;

+with the intent that the device, including a program, or the password, access credentials, electronic signature or similar data be used for the purpose of committing any of the offences established in accordance with articles 7 to 10 of this Convention; and